Reviews You Can Rely On

 Credit: Bennett Fisher

 The hip belt pockets on this pack can fit several bars or a phone and chapstick.
 We like how smooth the zipper is to open and close with one hand allowing us to grab a snack without having to stop and either tuck or put our trekking poles down.
-For those larger quick access items, we found the top lid, with two zipper pockets, an ideal space for a headlamp, sunscreen, and toilet paper.
-The top zipper pocket has an included rain cover inside it, which takes up most of the room but can be moved to the pack's main body to free up the pocket.
+For those larger quick-access items, we found the top lid, with two zipper pockets, an ideal space for a headlamp, sunscreen, and toilet paper.
+The top zipper pocket has an included rain cover inside, which takes up most of the room but can be moved to the pack's main body to free up the pocket.

 The top pocket on the lid is marked for the raincover, but the cover can be moved freeing up space for more frequent use items.